rose-collectionservices/collection-services-manual/03-ACCESSIONING/readme.md

 ## 3.2 Accessioning workflow
 The accessioning workflow primarily focuses on systems to document the ownership and custody of collection materials through the systems of record and systems that manage them.
 The system of record for accessions is [ArchivesSpace](<https://archives.libraries.emory.edu/staff)/>) and [Airtable](<https://airtable.com/appxehhHnKmdPpzld/tblVOysdj8gmTooGt/viwM1W5reGNIwQRe3?blocks=hide>) is used to manage the workflow between acquisition through accessioning.
 The [Acquisitions folder in Sharepoint](<https://emory.sharepoint.com/:f:/r/sites/EUVRoseLibrary/Shared%20Documents/Acquisitions?csf=1&web=1&e=5W2pNF>) is the system of record for acquisitions paperwork, and information is linked from there to both ArchivesSpace and Airtable for access.

 The Rose Library aims to make all new acquisitions available to researchers immediately following the accessioning of collection material.
 Therefore, extensible or minimal processing happens at the point of accessioning to make the collection discoverable and usable.
 Detailed processing is not necessary at this time, but, at minimum, the material must be described at the box/container level.
 More granular processing may be done in some cases (e.g., where the collection is quite small or researcher interest is high).
-Therefore, while other processing workflows, creation of resource records, and physical processing steps are not part of the accessioning workflow, they are listed in the [Accessioning Checklist](<https://github.com/rose-collectionservices/collection-services-manual/blob/master/03-ACCESSIONING/readme.md#36-accessioning-checklist>) as part of the procedure.
+Therefore, while other processing workflows, creation of resource records, and physical processing steps are not part of the accessioning workflow, they are listed in the [3.6 Accessioning Checklist](<https://github.com/rose-collectionservices/collection-services-manual/blob/master/03-ACCESSIONING/readme.md#36-accessioning-checklist>) as part of the procedure.

 ### 3.2.1 Airtable Acquisitions and Accessioning base
 The Acquisitions & Accessioning base in Airtable documents the acquisition workflow and includes records of acquisitions based on paperwork from the donor and information from the curatorial team.
 Airtable also tracks the stages of completion of acquisitions including their location and extent among other administrative content.

 #### 3.2.1.1 Create checklist
-*	Click on the Accessioning Checklist tab in the Acquisitions and Accessioning base and navigate to “(yourname)’s View” under the "Accessioning Workflow" view.
+*	Click on the *Accessioning Checklist tab* in the Acquisitions and Accessioning base and navigate to “(yourname)’s Gallery View” under the "Accessioning Workflow" view.
 *	Click on the (+) at the bottom right of the screen to open the checklist
 *	Type the title of the accession.
 This is not the collection title, so it can be the "Atlanta Daily World records" if it starts a new collection, but if it's an addition to an existing collection, you will title this space as "addition to Atlanta Daily World"
+  	-	Note the Date of Invoice on the Acquisitions & Accessioning tab
+   	-	Click on the "+Add Record" button next to the "Acquisitions & Accessioning Table Link"
   	-	Start typing the name of the accession (as found in the Airtable record) and a suggested list will come up.
+   		- 	Because many of the records have the same name, and the Date of Invoice is the only other field that shows up in the list, you can use that information to identify the correct record.
-Click on the correct record to connect the checklist to the appropriate record.
+    	-	Click on the correct record to connect the checklist to the appropriate record.
 	*Confirm that you have linked to the correct accession record by clicking through the record once you have attached it.
 Scroll to the bottom of that record, click on the button to “Show (#) fields” and search for the Accession record number to which you can compare to the accession number you are using.
 If you’ve chosen the wrong accession record, go back to the checklist and hover over the box in the Acquisitions & Accessioning Table Link until the “x” appears.*
 *	Complete the steps in the Airtable checklist and confirm by clicking the checkboxes.